eclipse-edc/MinimumViableDataspace/system-tests/README.md

 <br>

-Each `EDC Connector` has its own set of Private and Public keys with java keystore e.g. `system-tests/resources/provider`.
+Each `EDC Connector` has its own set of Private and Public keys in PEM and Java KeyStore formats, e.g. `system-tests/resources/provider`.
 These were generated using the following commands:

 ```bash
 # generate a private key